MicrosoftDocs/azure-docs/articles/sentinel/fusion.md

 - **Sign-in event from user with leaked credentials leading to mass file sharing**

-### Suspicious Inbox Manipulation Rules Set following Suspicious Azure AD Sign-in
+### Suspicious inbox manipulation rules set following suspicious Azure AD sign-in
-This scenario belongs to two threat classifications in this list: **Data Exfiltration** and **Lateral Movement**.
+This scenario belongs to two threat classifications in this list: **data exfiltration** and **lateral movement**.
 For the sake of clarity it appears in both sections.

 This scenario is currently in **public preview**.

-**MITRE ATT&CK Tactics:** Initial Access, Lateral Movement, Exfiltration
+**MITRE ATT&CK tactics:** Initial Access, Lateral Movement, Exfiltration

-**MITRE ATT&CK Techniques:** Valid Account (T1078), Internal Spearphishing (T1534)
+**MITRE ATT&CK techniques:** Valid Account (T1078), Internal Spear Phishing (T1534)

-**Data Connector Sources:** Microsoft Cloud App Security, Azure Active Directory Identity Protection
+**Data connector sources:** Microsoft Cloud App Security, Azure Active Directory Identity Protection

 **Description:** Alerts of this type indicate that anomalous inbox rules were set on a user's inbox following a suspicious sign-in to an Azure AD account.
 This provides a high-confidence indication that the account noted in the alert description has been compromised and was used to manipulate the user’s e-mail inbox rules for malicious purposes.
 This is likely an attempt by an attacker to either exfiltrate data or move laterally by gaining access to additional user and/or privileged accounts by enabling phishing e-mails to be sent from within the target organizations subscription, bypassing phishing detection mechanisms used for e-mail originating from external sources.
 The permutations of suspicious Azure AD sign-in alerts with the suspicious inbox manipulation rules alert are: